-The carbon dioxide emission factors are described in table A4.1.
+The carbon dioxide (CO2) emission factors are described in table A4.1.
 Table A4.5 shows a complete time series of gross calorific values, while table A4.6 shows a complete time series of carbon content of liquid fuels.
-This information is supplied by the New Zealand Refinery Company and is used in the calculation of annual emission factors for liquid fuels.
+This information is supplied by the Refining NZ and is used in the calculation of annual emission factors for liquid fuels.

-A 2009 consultant report (Hale and Twomey, Unpublished) to the Ministry for the Environment estimates the uncertainty of carbon dioxide emission factors for liquid fuels at $\pm 0.5$ per cent.
-The uncertainty for methane and nitrous oxide emission factors is $\pm 50$ per cent as almost all emission factors are IPCC defaults.
+A 2009 consultant report (Hale and Twomey, Unpublished) to the Ministry for the Environment estimates the uncertainty of $CO_2$ emission factors for liquid fuels at $\pm 0.5$ per cent.
+The uncertainty for methane and nitrous oxide emission factors is $\pm 50.0$ per cent because almost all emission factors are IPCC defaults.

-Table A4.5 Gross calorific values (MJ/kg) for liquid fuels for 1990 to 2015
+Table A4.5 Gross calorific values (MJ/kg) for liquid fuels for 1990 to 2016